Water, Home & Health

 Water impacts nearly every part of our lives.
 It acts as fuel for our bodies, we need water to cook food, clean our homes and perform other daily tasks.
 Something we don't often think about is how the quality of our water affects everything around us.
 Discover how having better water can improve your life, your home and more.
 To learn more about your water quality, Schedule a Free Water Test.

 Do You Drink Bottled Water?
 You Could Be Consuming Microplastics.

 Studies show bottled water contains microplastic particles.
 Learn how plastic particles can leach into drinking water and how you can avoid consuming it.

-PFOA and PFOS, also called forever chemicals, are emerging contaminants affecting water supplies.
-Learn about the chemicals, how they could affect your water and how to treat your water for PFOA and PFOS.
+PFAS, PFOA and PFOS, also called forever chemicals, are emerging contaminants affecting water supplies.
+Learn about the chemicals, how they can affect your water and how to remove PFAS from your water.

 Is There Lead In The Water At Your Child's School?

 Lead has been in the news a lot in the last several years.
 More recently, lead in water has been a topic of concern for schools.
 Learn what steps you can take to protect your child from possible lead exposure while they’re at school.